General Instructions to Follow Before & After Your Procedure

 Vulvo-Vaginal (Labiaplasty) and Perineal

 Genital soft tissue is erectile, and prone to excessive swelling.
 Don’t be alarmed during the first week after your procedure when your labia and surrounding skin is bruised and disproportionately swollen with a deformed appearance.
 PROTECT with padding.
-We supply surgical padding for you to go home with, and menstrual padding works well also.
+We supply surgical padding at your procedure, and menstrual pads work well also.
 Limit your activity to avoid unnecessary perineal trauma.
 Genital skin is delicate and sensitive.
 Sex, bicycle, and horseback riding are out for minimum four weeks, and should be resumed only when you can do so without pain.
 For PAIN CONTROL, we supply anesthetic cream for direct application to your labia as needed, and narcotic analgesic tablets (usually Vicodin, Norco, or Percocet) as prescribed.
 We often supply a gel pack which doubles as a warm compress (heat in microwave) or cold compress (refrigerator or freezer).
-Use of the gel pack is optional, but many patients find it comforting.
+Application of the gel pack to your surgical area is optional, and may help resolve aching.
 Gentle showering and bathing daily are recommended for HYGIENE.
-We also supply cotton tipped applicators to moisten and gently clean between folds of skin.
-Any abnormal findings, significant asymmetry between right and left sides, bleeding, wound breakdown, infection, or other problem should be reported to Dr. Laverson immediately at 760-753-6464.
+We also supply cotton tipped applicators to moisten and gently clean between folds of skin as needed.
+Any abnormal findings, significant asymmetry between right and left sides, bleeding, wound breakdown, infection, or other problem should be reported to Dr. Laverson immediately at 858-295-4001.